 Why is this important?

-- Blue Tac and/or Zip Ties - source these yourself
+- Clipboard and pen - source these yourself

 - Conversation guide - download here and print yourself

 - Sign up sheet - download here and print yourself

 - #StopAdani yard signs and flyers - order here